makersacademy/takeaway-challenge/README.md

 ### Explanation

 As we go through the screen shot, we first see a printed menu with number options.
 You then can click the options to see what the program develops into.It takes the orders if you click 1-4, it prints out the whole order if you click 5, it then tells you the total if you click 7 and then it tells you to go to payment.
-The payment (or check out method) has three situations where it either gets money that is lower than the amount, higher than the amount and exact amount.
-This allows my program to tell the user they have to pay more and also give change.
+The payment (or check out method) has three situations where it either gets money that is not equal or equal to the amount.
+A computer wouldn't take more than the amount stated neither would a customer give more than the amount staed if it were digital.
+Hence, I changed my initial approach of allowing the computer to give change to just having a value not equal to something.

 ### Unit Test